geekay2015/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier-Copy2.md

 ## Highlights of this approach
 * The traffic sign dataset used is German Traffic Signs dataset.
-* The approach used is deep learning.
-* The type of neural network used is a Convolutional Neural Network (CNN) paired with a Linear classifier.
+* The approach used is deep learning with Convolutional Neural Network (CNN)
 * The architecture used will be an adaptation of the LeNet.
 * Python is the language used to program this.
 * The complete source code can be found [here](https://github.com/geekay2015/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)